MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/INSTRUCTIONS.md

 1. Open the BulkCQs.xlsm, and enable macros if they have been disabled.
 1. Complete the follows tabs:

    - Config-CallQueue

 1. Save the BulkCQs.xlsm spreadsheet and close Excel.
 1. Place any referenced prompt files in the AudioFiles sub-directory.
 1. Open a PowerShell 5.x window

-   - Issue the command: $PsVersionTable.PSVersion if not sure
+   - Issue the command: $PSVersionTable.PSVersion if not sure

 1. In the PowerShell window, run the "BulkCQsProvisioning.ps1" script

 ## BulkCQsProvisioning.ps1 command line options